 Integrated Land Management Plans (ILMPs)

-The importance of having an Integrated Land Management Plan and the range of benefits it brings to you and your business are considerable.
-For that reason, the Scottish Government, through the Farm Advisory Service, is offering funding to help you access expert consultancy support to develop a professional Integrated Land Management Plan for your farm or croft.
+The range of benefits an Integrated Land Management Plan brings to you and your business is considerable.
+For that reason, the Scottish Government, through the Farm Advisory Service, is offering up to £1,200 of funding to help you access expert consultancy support to develop a professional Integrated Land Management Plan for your farm or croft.

 The assessment is flexible and typically includes: